Illumina/interop/docs/src/install.md

 Tips for Prerequisites

   - CMake and SWIG will likely need to be installed from the source on Linux
+  - On Windows, CMake will likely need to know the location of SWIG, see Example configurations below
   - Building on a machine not connected to the Internet: download and provide necessary dependencies such as RapidXML

 [NUnit]: http://www.nunit.org/